-THE LORD ADDED TO THEIR NUMBER - Well over one hundred years ago, the British Baptist divine, Charles Spurgeon, wrote regarding membership in the local congregation: "I know there are some who say 'Well, I hope I have given myself to the Lord, but I do not intend to give myself to any church.'
-I say, 'Now, why not?'
-'Because I can be a Christian without it.'
-Now, are you quite clear about that?
+The Lord Added to Their Number - Well over one hundred years ago, the British Baptist divine, Charles Spurgeon, wrote regarding membership in the local congregation: "I know there are some who say, 'Well, I've given myself to the Lord, but I don't intend to give myself to any church.'
+I say, 'Now why not?'
+And they answer, 'Because I can be just as good a Christian without it.'
+I say, 'Are you quite clear about that?
 You can be as good a Christian by disobedience to your Lord's commands as by being obedient?
-Well, suppose everybody else did the same, suppose all Christians in the world said, 'I shall not join the Church.'
-Why there would be no visible Church, there would be no ordinances.
-That would be a very bad thing, and yet, one doing it-what is right for one is right for all-why should not all of us do it?
-Then you believe that if you were to do an act which has a tendency to destroy the visible Church of God, you would be as good a Christian as if you did your best to build up that Church?
-I do not believe it, sir!
-Nor do you either.
-You have not any such a belief; it is only a trumpery excuse for something else.
-There is a brick-a very good one.
+There's a brick.
 What is the brick made for?
-To help to build a house with.
-It is of no use for that brick to tell you that it is just as good a brick while it is kicking about on the ground as it would be in the house.
-It is a good-for-nothing brick; until it is built into the wall, it is no good.
-So you rolling-stone Christians, I do not believe that you are answering your purpose; you are living contrary to the life which Christ would have you live, and you are much to blame for the injury you do."11
+It's made to build a house.
+It is of no use for the brick to tell you that it's just as good a brick while it's kicking about on the ground by itself, as it would be as part of a house.
+Actually, it's a good-for-nothing brick.
+So, you rolling stone Christians, I don't believe that you're answering the purpose for which Christ saved you.
+You're living contrary to the life which Christ would have you live and you are much to blame for the injury you do.""

-Spurgeon pointed out that refusal to unite with the local congregation certainly ensures that the individual is disobedient and that the individual fails to fulfil the purpose for which she was saved.
+Spurgeon pointed out that refusal to unite with the local congregation certainty ensures that the individual who refuses to unite with the congregation is disobedient and therefore the individual fails to fulfil the purpose for which he or she was saved.
 God variously identifies the local congregation with common pictures that anyone should be able to understand.

-In 1 CORINTHIANS 3:9, Paul says of the Corinthian church: "You are God's field, God's building."
+In 1 Corinthians 3:9, Paul says of the Corinthian church as a field.
+He writes, "You are God's field, God's building."

 In 1 CORINTHIANS 3:16, Paul describes the Corinthian church as God's Temple.
+In that passage he challenges the Corinthians, "Do you not know that you are God's temple and that God's Spirit dwells in you?"
+The pronoun in this verse is plural, demonstrating that Paul is speaking of the entire assembly.

-In 1 CORINTHIANS 12:27, the Apostle speaks of the Corinthian congregation as the Body of Christ.
-These are pictures of the local congregation-a field, a building, the Temple of God and the Body of Christ.
+In 1 Corinthians 12:27, the Apostle speaks of the Corinthian congregation as the Body of Christ.
+There, he writes, "Now you are the Body of Christ and individually members of it.
+Again, the pronoun is plural, demonstrating that he speaks of the congregation.

-If the church is a field, then the unaffiliated Christian is a wild vine growing outside of the vineyard of the Lord.
-If the church is a building, then the unaffiliated Christian is an unused brick left to crumble on the ground or to trip the unwary.
-If the church is God's Temple, the unaffiliated Christian is piece of furniture left outside to weather in the elements.
-When the Apostle speaks of the spiritual gifts entrusted to each Christian, he states that the church is the Body of Christ [1 Corinthians 12:27], and he identifies each member as a necessary part of the body.
+It the church is a field, then the unaffiliated Christian is a wild vine growing outside of the vineyard of the Lord.
+If the church is a building, then the unaffiliated Christian is an unused brick left to crumble as it lies on the ground.
+If the church is God's Temple, the unaffiliated Christian is piece of furniture left outside and exposed to the elements.
+When the Apostle speaks of the spiritual gifts entrusted to each Christian, he states that the church is the Body of Christ [1 CORINTHIANS 12:27] and identifies each member as a necessary part of the body.
 If the church is the Body of Christ, the unaffiliated Christian is at best an excised piece of tissue.